HenrikBechmann/react-super-simple-scroller/README.md

 ## React Super Simple Scroller (RS3)

-RS3 is yet another React infinite scroller.
+RS3 is yet another React infinite scroller, but with a twist.

 This product is often referred to as the “scroller” in the documentation below.